adbar/simplemma/README.md

 <generator object ...>
 ```

-The tokenizer is script-aware: in-word joiners stay inside their word
+The tokenizer is script-aware.
+In-word joiners and combining marks stay
-(`l'homme`, `בית־ספר`), as do the combining marks of Hebrew, Arabic,
-Devanagari and Malayalam.
-Punctuation becomes its own token, but a run of
+inside their word (`l'homme`, `בית־ספר`), punctuation becomes its own token,
-the same character stays whole (`...`, `--`), and numbers keep their
-internal separators (`3,50`, `4:1`, `3/5`).
-A currency sign priced against a
-number is a token of its own on either side, even where the text glues it
-(`€3.50` and `50€` both split, following UD gold).
-A sign attached to a word
-stays part of it (`R$`, `US$`).
-Characters outside the word and punctuation
-sets, such as emoji and arrows, are not emitted as tokens.
+and numbers and currency amounts keep a sensible shape (`3,50`, `€3.50`).

 Measured against Universal Dependencies gold, token-level F1 is 0.97 to
 0.998 for most languages (median 0.99), lower for French, Catalan and